 If you’re an NCSU undergrad, and driving a giant pickup truck around downtown Raleigh is your idea of a good time…have we got the job for you.
 You’ll get to do some cool science too!

-This position will assist with an ongoing research project examining the effects of weekly watering on health and pest insect abundance in urban maple trees.
+This paid position will assist with an ongoing research project examining the effects of weekly watering on health and pest insect abundance in urban maple trees.
 The successful applicant will water study trees twice a week and may assist with performing insect counts, tree physiology measurements, and branch sampling as needed through the summer.
 Applicant will be required to drive a large pickup truck with a water tank in back and fill and maintain tree watering bags.

 - Required: Two full days per week, May – Aug 2019